Abdul Qayum Tutakhail

-Major General عبدالقیوم طوطاخیل (Abdul Qayum Tutakhail or Totakhil) was born in Sayed-Karam district of Paktia province Afghanistan.
-He was Assistant Minister of Defense for Health Affairs in Afghanistan.
-Prior to this General Tutakhail served as Surgeon General of the Afghan National Army and as a faculty lecturer of AFAMS teaching Combat Surgery, Tactics, Organization and Medical Ethics.
+Major General عبدالقیوم طوطاخیل (Abdul Qayum Tutakhail or Totakhil) was the Assistant Minister of Defense for Health Affairs in Afghanistan.
+Prior to this, Tutakhail served as Surgeon General of the Afghan National Army and as a faculty lecturer of AFAMS teaching Combat Surgery, Tactics, Organization and Medical Ethics.
 From the 1970s General Tutakhail served in the Afghan Military in different capacities.
 He was an ethnic Pashtun.

 Early life and career

-Abdul Qayum Tutakhail was born to Khan Mohammad Tutakhail in Paktia province of Afghanistan in 1940.
+Abdul Qayum Tutakhail was born to Khan Mohammad Tutakhail in Sayed-Karam district of Paktia province Afghanistan in 1940.
 He attended the Harbi Military School in Kabul, and after graduating joined the Kabul Medical University receiving his MD degree.
 He completed further studies in the former Soviet Union at the Institute of Neurosurgery in Kyiv receiving PhD degree.
 He specialized in neurosurgery / neurotraumatology with over 3,000 operations under his belt having introduced pioneering medical techniques.

 Tutakhail was the author of many research papers such as combat trauma treatment methods, safeguard methods, supply and distribution of medical equipment, principles of injury treatment and trauma during combat.